 Project Gallery

-Images from community dance/VR station participatory performance at the Duderstadt Video Performance Studio, University of Michigan, February 14th 2025, our initial proof-of-concept sharing.
-Below that, images from the watercolor/cyanotype design brief for the tech team: working on the edges of human/non-human image creation.
+Third row: community dance/VR station participatory performance at the Duderstadt Video Performance Studio, University of Michigan, February 14th 2025, our initial proof-of-concept sharing.

 From our Proof-of-Concept sharing, a group of people moving around mushrooms, encountering soil creatures.